 The Risk Committee assists the Board to fulfil its oversight of the implementation and operation of the company's risk management framework and the review and approval of associated policies.
-The Risk Committee is assisted in its role by a designated Risk Manager.
-The Risk Manager assists the Committee and Senior Management to develop and maintain best practice risk management frameworks whilst promoting a sustainable risk and compliance culture.
-As part of their participation in the decision-making process, the Risk Manager provides effective challenge to ensure that material decisions are risk-based.
+A designated Executive Manager assists the Risk Committee in its role.
+The Executive Manger Enterprise Risk and Compliance assists the Committee and Senior Management to develop and maintain best practice risk management frameworks whilst promoting a sustainable risk and compliance culture.
+As part of their participation in the decision-making process, the Executive Manger Enterprise Risk and Compliance provides effective challenge to ensure that material decisions are risk-based.